 David Benjamin is head of the UCF Libraries’ Special Collections & University Archives.
 He is responsible for overseeing the department as well as collection development, outreach, and donor relations.
 Contact David for questions about rare books, manuscripts, and university archives.

-Corinne is the Social Sciences and Graduate Outreach Librarian.
-She coordinates and presents topics for the UCF Libraries’ graduate workshop series offered in collaboration with the College of Graduate Studies.
-Corinne also serves as subject librarian for Interdisciplinary Studies, Public Administration, Political Science and Criminal Justice programs.
-In her free time, she enjoys visiting art museums, listening to all kinds of music, yoga, and gardening.
-Contact her for questions about graduate workshop sessions, graduate events or orientations, and Mendeley citation management tool.
+Corinne is the Graduate Outreach and Social Sciences Librarian.
+She coordinates the Libraries graduate workshop series offered in collaboration with the College of Graduate Studies for the Pathways to Success program.
+She also serves as subject librarian for Communication, Criminal Justice, Interdisciplinary Studies, Public Administration, and Political Science programs.
+In her free time, she enjoys art museums and gardening.
+Contact Corinne for questions or requests related to graduate events, graduate workshop sessions, subject-related Open Educational Resources, and Mendeley.

 Kerri is the Digital Collections Project Coordinator.
 She manages the UCF Theses and Dissertations Collections, including both Graduate and Undergraduate works, and assists with many of the projects in UCF’s institutional repository, STARS.
 In her other life, Kerri is a figure skater, competing both locally and around the East Coast.